 The European Union and Latin America and the Caribbean have enjoyed privileged relations since the first bi-regional Summit, held in Rio de Janeiro (Brazil) in 1999, which established a strategic partnership.
 They are natural partners linked by strong historical, cultural and economic ties.
-They co-operate closely at international level and maintain an intensive political dialogue at all levels - regional, sub regional (Central America, the Caribbean, Andean Community and Mercosur) and, increasingly, at bilateral level.
+They co-operate closely at international level and maintain an intensive political dialogue at all levels.

 EU-CELAC -A Strategic Partnership for the 21st century